Monday, July 22, 2024

 A routine evening activity

 After much searching and careful deliberation, we selected a school that offered a balanced mix of academics, co-curricular, and extracurricular activities.
-The girls participate in swimming, horse riding, badminton, yoga, art, music and have dedicated time for exercise and free play at school.
+The girls participate in swimming, horse riding, badminton, yoga, art, music and have dedicated time for exercise and unstructured play at school.

 Our daughters have been attending Indian classical dance classes over the weekend which they are thoroughly enjoying so far (fingers crossed!).
 I love how the rigorous physical training improves flexibility and coordination, builds focus and concentration but is also steeped in our cultural heritage.
 In their spare time, they attend online drawing classes.
-They play board games with each other, chess with their Daddy and card games with their grandmother in the evenings.
+They play board games & carom with each other, chess with their Daddy and card games with their grandmother in the evenings.
 They have been reading Hindu mythological stories from Ramayana and Mahabharata that I loved as a child.
 They hang out with their friends at their place or ours and occasionally enjoy indoor play areas during birthday celebrations.
 Long weekends and school holidays provide opportunities to travel and meet cousins and second cousins whom they adore.
 They recently had an eventful and memorable summer holiday.
-At almost 10-years old, they are still full of energy, playful and always manage to find something interesting to keep themselves occupied.
+At nearly 10-years old, they are still full of energy, playful and always manage to find something interesting to keep themselves occupied.

 Cousin crew at Mysuru during Dasara 2023

-Moreover, I'm anticipating that multigenerational living and growing up with a pet (hopefully joining us in the near future) will infuse additional layers of joy, warmth and empathy into our children's lives and will enrich the memories they will go on to have of their childhood.
+Moreover, I'm anticipating that multigenerational living and growing up with a pet (hopefully joining us in the future) will infuse additional layers of joy, warmth and empathy into our children's lives and will enrich the memories they will go on to have of their childhood.

 8. Schooling